 Prefer not to visit our clinic in-person?

 We're still here for you!
 You can now connect to our physiotherapists by phone or video call, from the comfort of your home, workplace, or wherever you are.
-Also called virtual physiotherapy, this can be helpful if you:
+Also called virtual physiotherapy, this can be great if you:

-- Live far from our clinics, or
+- Live far from our clinics,